Rights of Contract Workers (Hospital Cleaners)

 (a) Denial of employment benefits

 2.1.1 As employees of HSS concessionaire companies, these cleaners are given ‘fixed-term’ contracts, which come with minimal worker benefits — they have no job security, wage increments, allowances for shift work, night work, hazardous work, transport and housing, access to housing, car, and education loans — unlike those with permanent employment contracts.
 The gravest injustice done to them under the ‘fixed-term’ contract work system is to treat each worker as a new recruit upon reemployment at the end of their contracts.
-This is a fiction used to enable the companies to evade benefits and protections due to their workers, and to continually exploit them
+This is a fiction used to enable the companies to evade benefits and protections due to their workers, and to continually exploit them.

 2.1.2 Consequently, hospital cleaners who have worked non-stop in the same hospital for over 20 years still get paid the minimum wage of RM1,200 a month, the same as a new worker who has just been employed for the first time.
 It is patently unjust that cleaners who have worked for over 20 years had their salaries reduced to the minimum wage of RM1,200, some even less, depending on the terms of the contract offered by the cleaning services concessionaires.